CAT

 Before any item is administered, the system establishes:

-• Item bank: A calibrated pool B\mathcal{B} of MM items with known MIRT parameters {ai,di,ci}\{\mathbf{a}_i, d_i, c_i\}
+• Item bank: A calibrated pool B\mathcal{B} of MM items with known MIRT parameters {ai,di,ci}\{\mathbf{a}_i, d_i, c_i\} per the model in #2.2.

 • Starting ability estimate: θ^(0)=μ0\hat{\boldsymbol{\theta}}^{(0)} = \boldsymbol{\mu}_0